BerkeleyHCI/PolymorphicBlocks/README.md

 This system has a concept of parameters (variables, think voltages and currents) that can be attached to blocks and propagate through ports.
 This is strictly limited to directed assignments.

+Assertions are supported on parameters to enforce electrical correctness checks.

 Solving may happen within a single block with arbitrary Python code (for example, find the best set of E12 resistor values to implement a divider), but not across multiple blocks.
 Search involving multiple blocks must be handled by the block exposing tuning knobs and the user turning those knobs with recompilation.